-Note: CRU_TS4: Climatic Research Unit Time Series 4 gridded precipitation product.
+CRU_TS4: Climatic Research Unit Time Series 4 gridded precipitation product.
 TRMM: Tropical Rainfall Measuring Mission gridded precipitation product.
+HASM: High accuracy surface modeling.
 Empirical method means the rainfall erosivity values are calculated by using the empirical equations based on daily or monthly precipitation data.
 The standard method is proposed by USLE or RUSLE.
-The boundaries of the TP used in these studies has some slight differences.
+The boundaries of the TP used in these studies have some slight differences.